Documentation

 Time Tracking

-Combat time blindness, track billable hours
+Understand where your time goes, track billable hours

 • • Client invoicing (automated invoice data generation)